AidaTheShip/affectiverobotics/README.md

 ### Heartbeat Sensors
-On the Arduino IDE go on: Sketch -> Include Library -> Manage Libraries -> pulsesensor Note that there are many other examples.
-Find them:
+On the Arduino IDE go on: Sketch -> Include Library -> Manage Libraries -> pulsesensor Note that there are many other examples that you can test out through the Arduino examples tab.